manabie-com/togo/README.md

     - Cd to folder that contains source code of application(pulled from GIT).
     - Run this command: docker-compose up.
 Todo app will be setup and migrate automatically.
-    - If the docker desktop asks for permission then just allow it.
+    - If the docker desktop asks for permission to access <togo\database> and <todo> folders then just allow it.
     - After above command done: 2 services will be created that are <backend> and <db>.

 #### Step 3: